How to Split Money With Your Partner

 This structure tends to work well for couples who value transparency, autonomy, and mutual respect, especially when incomes are not equal or may change over time.

-Step One: Preserve Individual Accounts and Add One Shared Account
+Step 1: Preserve Individual Accounts and Add One Shared Account

 Each partner keeps their own checking account.
 This matters more than many people realize.